 Community Visualizations allow you to build and use your own visualizations in Data Studio.
-The Developer Preview introduces the core functionality, resources, and tools required for you to build and share visualizations in Data Studio.
+The Developer Preview / Beta introduces the core functionality, resources, and tools required for you to build and share visualizations in Data Studio.

 The Developer preview launch includes the following: